devzendo/onni/README.md

 Setup of googletest was greatly aided by at article at https://lochnerweb.de/index.php/pico_unit_testing

+Recording of packet audio in the `samples` directory from the WA8LMF TNCTest CD.

 I gratefully acknowledge the example code by these authors, without whose efforts this project could not exist.